MJDelas/temporal-neural/r_files/temporal_rna_2_time_space.md

 Wild type only: D5: pairwise for p1, p2, pMN D7: pairwise for p1, p2,
 pMN D9: pairwise for p1, p2, pMN D11: pairwise for p1, p2, pMN

-Warning in DESeqDataSet(se, design = design, ignoreRank) : some
-variables in design formula are characters, converting to factors \## It is an expected warning because the R script change the type of the data from vectors to factors.

 This DESeq2 analysis is done by subsetting samples.
 I subset the `txi.salmon$counts` table and then use `DESeqDataSetFromMatrix` with `round(sub_counts)` to perform the differential analysis.